Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: General Formulations

-The foregoing theorem has the following corollary: \begin{corollary} Let $\omega^n$ be an $n$-dimensional compact material form based on the density $b(\X,\C)$ {of a conserved quantity} in the $n$-dimensional space described by the global coordinates $\X$, and a function of the $m$-dimensional parameter $\C$. {Let $b(\X, \C)$ be continuous and continuously differentiable with respect to $\X$ and $\C$ throughout the domain $\Omega(\C)$, for all coordinates up to its boundary and all parameter values considered.} From \eqref{eq:Re_tr1_diffform}, the total differential of the conserved quantity is given by:
+The augmented version of the exterior calculus formulation of the Reynolds transport theorem leads to the following theorem: \begin{theorem} Consider an $n$-dimensional space $M$ described using global Cartesian coordinates $\X$, containing an $n$-dimensional compact domain $\Omega$.
+Let $\V=(\nabla_{\C} \X)^\top$ be a smooth vector or tensor field in $M$, where $\C$ is an $m$-dimensional Cartesian parameter vector, such that $\V$ is a function of $\C$.
+Let $\omega^n$ be an $n$-dimensional compact material form based on the density $\psi(\X,\C)$ of a conserved quantity in $M$.
+Let $\psi(\X, \C)$ be continuous and continuously differentiable with respect to $\X$ and $\C$ throughout the domain $\Omega(\C)$, for all coordinates up to its boundary and all parameter values considered.
+The integral of $\psi$ over the submanifold satisfies: